Princess Kay of the Milky Way crowned

-ST. PAUL — Midwest Dairy on Wednesday, crowned Amy Kyllo, of Byron, the 66th Princess Kay of the Milky Way, fulfilling a longtime dream for the 19-year-old from Olmsted County.
+ST. PAUL, Minn. — Midwest Dairy on Wednesday, crowned Amy Kyllo, of Byron, the 66th Princess Kay of the Milky Way, fulfilling a longtime dream for the 19-year-old from Olmsted County.

 Kyllo will serve as the official goodwill ambassador for nearly 3,000 Minnesota dairy farm families.
 She is the daughter of Paul and Susan Kyllo, and attends the Association Free Lutheran Bible School.